makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

 # 5 evaluates SBERT on SentEval 6

-# 6 ablation study to test some design aspect of SBERT 7
+# 6 ablation study 7

 * pooling strategies (MEAN, MAX, and CLS)
 * For the classification objective function, we evaluate different concat meths